Inspiring diversity in the veterinary profession

 So, you think you might want to be a vet?
 Don’t know anyone who’s become a vet?
 Don’t live in the countryside or have easy access to animal-related work placements?
 Well, you’re certainly not alone.
 Vet students from the Royal Veterinary College (RVC) who have shared these experiences have set up an outreach programme that provides support and advice for young people interested in veterinary or animal-related careers.

 Animal Aspirations was set up to increase diversity within the veterinary profession where ethnic minorities and people from lower socioeconomic backgrounds are underrepresented.
 The Animal Aspirations website – www.animalaspirations.com – aims to share the voices of inspirational people from diverse backgrounds by interviewing vets, vet nurses, researchers and students.
-We also aim to provide useful resources that will help you on your journey towards an animal-related career!
+We also aim to provide useful resources that will help you on your journey towards an animal-related career.

 Although currently somewhat curtailed by the Covid-19 restrictions, our initiative encourages inclusivity by conducting engaging school workshops (we’re running them virtually at the moment).
 Our workshops are interactive and allow students from all backgrounds (whether or not you have experience working with animals) to get a taster of veterinary medicine, veterinary nursing and bioveterinary sciences.
 Under normal circumstances, our workshops get students involved in group activities such as a physical examination of a live dog, practising the skill of bandaging and investigating microscope slides and plastinated specimens.
-We also host talks and Q&A sessions from vet students to answer your burning questions on the application process, the course and future career options.
+We also host talks and Q&A sessions with vet students to answer your burning questions on the application process, the course and future career options.

 The wide range of career possibilities with a degree in veterinary medicine is often overlooked.
 As a vet, you may find yourself working with small animals, farm animals or exotics.
 However, having a degree in veterinary medicine can open the door to various other career opportunities that may not involve working directly with animals – such as a researcher, teaching or business.